|hope college > campus development|

-The project has been supported through a leadership gift from Holland-based
+The project has been supported through a leadership gift from Holland-based Haworth Inc.

 Kruizenga Art Museum

-Hope is making plans for a new art museum that will house and provide exhibition
+In May, 2013 ground was broken for a new art museum that will house and provide exhibition

 space for the Permanent Collection, as well as dedicated curatorial support